input-output-hk/io-sim/io-classes/README.md

 * `MonadInspectSTM` which allows inspecting values of `STM` mutable variables when they are committed. ([`io-sim`], not provided by `GHC`).

-## Monad Transformers

-We provide support for monad transformers (although at this stage it might have its limitations and so there might be some rough edges.
-PRs are welcomed, [contributing]).

 [SI]: https://www.wikiwand.com/en/International_System_of_Units
 [`DiffTime`]: https://hackage.haskell.org/package/time-1.10/docs/Data-Time-Clock.html#t:DiffTime
 [`IO`]: https://hackage.haskell.org/package/base-4.14.0.0/docs/GHC-IO.html#t:IO